UW Font Transition

 Do we need to update existing materials that have Verlag and Vitesse?

 It depends.
-If you received Verlag and Vitesse print fonts from University Marketing under its license, you should phase out the use of these fonts in new printed materials by June 30, 2023.
+If you received Verlag and Vitesse print fonts from University Marketing (now the Office of Strategic Communication), under its license, you should phase out the use of these fonts in new printed materials by June 30, 2023.
 They should be replaced with the UW’s new feature brand fonts, Red Hat Display and Red Hat Text.
 While you are not required to delete Verlag and Vitesse from your computer, you should not use these fonts on any new printed materials after June 30, 2023.

 If you have already-printed materials with Verlag and Vitesse (such as handouts, promotional items, or a banner), you may continue to use them until they run out or you naturally retire them.
 However, once you need to reprint those materials, you should replace those fonts with Red Hat Display and Red Hat Text.